one moment please...

 Brila is a registered Canadian charity based in Montreal, Quebec, offering youth-driven, bilingual educational programming that fuses philosophical dialogue, creative projects and digital magazine production.

 At our camps, youth take part in daily creative challenges that uncover their sense of curiosity, imagination and social responsibility in a supportive, exciting atmosphere.
-Our camps take place on Concordia University's beautiful Loyola Campus—see the map below!
+Our camps take place on the beautiful campuses of Université de Montréal and Concordia University (Loyola)—see the map below!

 who can participate in our camps?